-- Safety Belts on page 3-12. - How to Wear Safety Belts Properly on page 3-13. - Lap-Shoulder Belt on page 3-14. - Lower Anchors and Tethers for Children (LATCH System) on page 3-45.
+- Safety Belts on page 3-12. - How to Wear Safety Belts Properly on page 3-16. - Lap-Shoulder Belt on page 3-21. - Lower Anchors and Tethers for Children (LATCH System) on page 3-51.

-Passenger Sensing System
+Sensing System for Passenger Airbag

-The passenger sensing system, if equipped, turns off the front outboard passenger frontal airbag under certain conditions.
-No other airbag is affected by the passenger sensing system.
+The passenger sensing system, if equipped, will turn off the right front passenger frontal airbag under certain conditions.
+The driver airbags, seat-mounted side impact airbags and roof-rail airbags are not affected by this.